saabrinazada-web/cooperative-data-analysis/README.md

-# cooperative-data-analysis
-Statistical analysis of cooperative activity status based on age and membership size.
+Statistical analysis of cooperative age and membership size in relation to active and inactive status using Jamovi.